dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day5-scope.md

 layout: ../../components/Layout.astro
 title: Day 5 -  Scope in JavaScript
 description: This is the fifth day of 30 Days of CLG Askmitra.
 Today, I am going to learn about scope in JavaScript so that I can understand Closure and Modular pattern.
+date: 2022-10-06
 ---

 # Day 5 - Scope in JavaScript

 This is the fifth day of 30 Days of CLG Askmitra.
 Today, I am going to learn about **Scope** in JavaScript so that I can understand Closure and Modular pattern.

-Scope in JavaScript refers to the current context of code, which determines the excessibility of variables to JavaScript.
+Scope in JavaScript refers to the current context of code, which determines the accessibility of variables to JavaScript.
 The two types of scope are:

 -   **Local scope** are those which are declared inside of a function or block.
 -   **Global scope** are those which are declared globally.